eppenga/GoldStar-Binance/README.md

 **Logfiles and analyses**

-All logs reside in the 'data/' folder and are seperated per bot (usually you run a bot per pair so per pair).
+All logs reside in the 'data/' folder and are seperated per Bot ID (usually you run a bot per pair so per pair).
 Also there is some special functionality that allows you to retreive a combined log of all bots.

-- \*_log_binance.txt  - Log of all Binance responses per coin (verbose logging without structure)
+- \*_log_binance.txt  - Log of all Binance responses (verbose logging without structure)
-- \*_log_errors.csv   - Log of all errors per coin (Date, Bot ID, Error message)
+- \*_log_errors.csv   - Log of all errors (Date, Bot ID, Error message)
 - \*_log_fees.csv     - Log of all acquired BNB for paying fees\* (Date, Bot ID, (Binance) Order ID, Pair, BUY, Quote (BNB), Base)
-- \*_log_history.csv  - History of all trades per coin (Date, Bot ID, (Binance) Order ID, Pair, BUY / SELL, Base, Quote, Profit\**, Commission, LIVE / PAPER)
+- \*_log_history.csv  - History of all trades (Date, Bot ID, (Binance) Order ID, Pair, BUY / SELL, Base, Quote, Profit\**, Commission, LIVE / PAPER)
-- \*_log_runs.csv     - Runtime log of executions per coin (Date, Bot ID, (Binance) Order ID, Pair, BUY / SELL, Base, Quote)
+- \*_log_runs.csv     - Runtime log of executions (Date, Bot ID, (Binance) Order ID, Pair, BUY / SELL, Base, Quote)
-- \*_log_settings.csv	- Binance settings per coin (Pair, Binance status, Base asset, Quote asset, minNotional, stepSize, tickSize)
+- \*_log_settings.csv	- Binance settings (Pair, Binance status, Base asset, Quote asset, minNotional, stepSize, tickSize)
-- \*_log_trades.csv   - All active trades per coin (also known as bags) (Date, Bot ID, (Binance) Order ID, Pair, BUY, Base, Quote)
+- \*_log_trades.csv   - All active trades (also known as bags) (Date, Bot ID, (Binance) Order ID, Pair, BUY, Base, Quote)

 \* Acquired BNB is registered per coin but is used for all trades, coins and pair.

 \** Profit includes the commission paid, it is true profit.

-http://foo.com/path/log_combine.php?files=history|trades|errors displays in the browser and creates files below which can be used in for Google Sheets.
+You can also combine the log files of all Bot IDs by using the log combiner: http://foo.com/path/log_combine.php?files=history|trades|errors displays in the browser and creates files below.
+Displaying directly in the browser allows it to be read directly by Google Sheets for examples and files can be used for other analyses.

 - log_history.csv     - History of all trades for all coins
 - log_trades.csv      - All active trades for all coins